-- 1. An academic year consists of two semesters. - 2.
-The academic calendar in Appendix 1 shows the devision of the academic year, including the moments in which tests are held, - 3.
-The units of study that make up the programme are described in the Education Programme Plan (appendix 2), which at least includes the following for each unit of study: - a. the name of the unit of study; - b. whether the unit of study forms part of the qualitative criterion applicable to study advice; - the semester in which the unit of study is offered; - d. the competencies/ learning outcomes corresponding to the unit of study; - e. the teaching method(s) used, and compulsory attendance and/ or participation requirement of tutorials and practical training, where applicable; - f. the number of contact and self-study hours; - g. the number of credits; - h. the test format, including the weighting factors for partial tests, where applicable; - i. the method of testing; - j. the week in which the test will be held. - 4.
-Degree programmes which partake in the 'experiment leeuitkomsten' are excluded from this the above.
+- 1. An academic year consists of two semesters. - The academic calendar in Appendix 1 shows the division of the academic year, including the moments in which tests are held. - 3.
+The units of study that make up the programme are described in the Education Programme Plan (appendix 2), which at least includes the following for each unit of study: - a. the name of the unit of study; - b. whether the unit of study forms part of the qualitative criterion applicable to study advice; - c. the semester in which the unit of study is offered; - d. the competencies/ learning outcomes corresponding to the unit of study; - e. the teaching method(s) used, and compulsory attendance and/ or participation requirement of tutorials and practical training, where applicable; - f. the number of contact and self-study hours; - g. the number of credits; - h. the test format, including the weighting factors for partial tests, where applicable; - i. the method of testing; - j. the week in which the test will be held.

-Article 3.2 Work placements, activities and professional practice
+Article 3.2 Internship, activities and professional practice

-1. The full-time programme involves a work placement of 26 weeks representing 30 credits.
-Further provisions, information and conditions are described in the work placement handbook, which can be found on Blackboard.
+1. The full-time programme involves a one-week fieldtrip to several international organisations, representing 1 credit in the first year, an internship of 10 weeks representing 13 credits in the second year and a graduation internship of 20 weeks representing 30 credits in the third year.
+Further provisions, information and conditions are described in the course syllabi, which can be found on Blackboard.